Tanishq-13/BookBuzz/README.md

 ## 🛡️ Authorization Service

 ### Purpose
-The **Authorization Service** is a critical component that manages:
+The **Authorization Service** is a criticalk component that manages:
 - **Secure login** for students and teachers (via institute email).
 - **Access control** for uploading, downloading, and reviewing materials.
 - **Token-based authentication** using JWT and refresh tokens.